Best Buy's weekend sale: Here are the best deals

 Best Buy has kicked off another weekend sale with solid deals on a wide range of products.
 This one runs through Sunday, March 8 at 10 p.m.
-PT.
+PT, meaning you just have a few hours left to take advantage these deals.
 As usual, there are discounts on TVs, headphones and laptops -- and a noteworthy deal on the newest MacBook Pro.
 Below, we've highlighted the deals we find particularly compelling.
-Note you may have to login to your (free) Best Buy account to see some of them.
+Note you may have to login to your Best Buy account and sign up for the (free) My Best Buy program to see some of them.

 This Dell Inspiron, equipped with a 13.3-inch HD touchscreen display, comes with a 10th-gen Intel Core i5 CPU, 8GB of RAM and a 512GB solid-state drive.
 It also supports higher-speed Wi-Fi 6 networks.

-Note: This article was published previously.
-It has been updated to reflect current pricing.